 Everyone loves food and everyone loves boardgames, so why not combine them.You bring something to share with everyone and we will supply the games.

-Purchase a rainbow ribbon from OUSA Main Office or Clubs and Societies to wear during diversity week and help us fundraise for the Queer Support resource library.
-Gold coin donation.
+Purchase a pride ribbon from OUSA Main Office or Clubs and Societies to help us fundraise for Alphabet Soup the local LGBTIAQ youth group.